Quick Facts about Memory Lapses

 In addition to long-term risk factors, memory lapses can also be triggered by certain environmental phenomena and behavioral habits.
 Avoiding these environments or habits as much as possible may help to avoid the onset of memory-related symptoms.
 These include habits like smoking or having frequent sugar binges, or normal day to day activities like walking through a door.

 In order to properly identify all possible triggers for memory lapses, it is important to identify the disorder properly.
 Continue reading to discover the symptoms and signs of memory lapses to be able to choose a treatment specific to its cause.

 Memory loss is not just a problem for aging adults.
 Young adults can be affected as well, but it is not necessarily a cause for extreme concern.
 Many causes of memory loss - like lack of sleep and stress - can be ameliorated with just a few lifestyle changes to help manage the symptoms.

 Because each woman has her own way of experiencing memory lapses and of assessing the impact they have on her daily life, the individual experience of them will be different for each woman.
-However, many symptoms of memory lapses are common for women going through a phase of hormonal imbalance.
+Many symptoms listed below are part of short-term memory loss and are common for women going through a phase of hormonal imbalance.